25 Comments

 Expand full comment

-Jan 17Liked by Kenshō studio
+Jan 17Liked by Sabrina Y. Smith

 Wonderful share - I especially appreciated the piece on The Flower House in Detroit.
 In relation to home, having traveled and lived in many different places, there is something to finding contentment in impermanence.
 To know there is little that you really need and to appreciate that mostly everything else is a luxury and utilized correctly can add to your life (rather than own your life).
 Thank you for another beautiful piece of resonant writing ✨